 In Abu Dhabi, you are required to take at least eight lessons and pass a written theory test, before being allowed to take the full driving test.
 The lessons typically last two hours per session.

 It is slightly different in Dubai, where the number of lessons depends on your level of experience.

 Learner drivers must register for 20 hours of lessons in Dubai, usually in the form of 10 lessons consisting of two hours each.

-The rare exception to this is anyone who has a full driving licence issued by another country in the GCC or Golden Visa holders.
-They can skip the lessons and take the driving test straightaway.
+Anyone who has a full driving licence issued by another country in the GCC or Golden Visa holders can skip the lessons and take a driving test straight away.